 To remove part of a protected hedgerow you need to give us six weeks’ notice.
-You can do this by completing our application form - submitting the form is free.
-For more information, read our guidance document.
+You can do this by completing our application form.
+There's no fee for submitting the form.

 If a countryside hedgerow is being destroyed without permission, report it by using our online form.
 If you think someone has committed a crime relating to nesting wild birds or bats, you should ask for a wildlife crime officer to investigate by contacting Kent Police on 01622 690690.

-There is no law restricting the height of a hedge, but if you have had an argument with your neighbour over the height of a hedge, there is advice on the GOV.uk website.
+There's no law restricting the height of a hedge, but if you disagree with your neighbour over the height of a hedge, there's advice on the GOV.UK website

-If the advice has not resolved the situation you can make a complaint to us as a last resort.
-You can do this by filling in our application form.
-There is a standard charge of £386 per hedge complaint.
-This is non-refundable and a particular result is not guaranteed.
+Failing that you can make a complaint to us as a last resort.
+You can do this by downloading and returning our complaint form.
+There's a non-refundable charge of £500 for investigating a hedge complaint but a particular result isn't guaranteed.